ApolloAuto/apollo/docs/specs/Apollo_2.0_Software_Architecture.md

 ![Localization](images/localization_2.png)

 ## Routing
 The routing module also needs to know where the autonomous vehicle location is, as well as the destination, in order to compute the passage lanes and roads towards the destination.
-The important data interface is an event trigged function called “OnRoutingRequest”, in which “RoutingResponse” will be computed and published.
+The important data interface is an event triggered function called “OnRoutingRequest”, in which “RoutingResponse” will be computed and published.
 ![Routing](images/routing.png)

 ## Planning